 This K-12 course is an introduction to the assessment process using specific protocols for formal assessment and instructional planning with a significant emphasis on literacy skill evaluation.
 The course covers basic technical aspects of assessment, special education legal guidelines, tiered interventions, ethics in assessment, and the interpretation of assessment data.

-Advanced study of secondary teaching methods for students seeking licensure in art, English, mathematics, science and social science.
+Advanced study of secondary teaching methods for students seeking licensure in English, mathematics, science and social science.
 Study of special methods used to teach the individual's major subject area.
 Teaching methods and professional participation in one's academic discipline will be covered, as well as inclusion of special education students in a regular classroom and applications of technology.
 Must be taken prior to professional semester.
-Required for certification in art, English, mathematics, science, and social sciences.
-EDUC 352 for art majors includes 40 practicum hours.
-Not required of health, physical education and music majors.
+Required for certification in English, mathematics, science, and social sciences.
+Not required of music majors.

 As a part of the secondary education methods course sequence, the student observes and teaches small and large groups of students in a public/private school classroom in the discipline.
 During the three-week practicum, the student develops and teaches a unit to document planning, teaching, assessment and reflection protocols.
 Note: taken during the January Term, this course would meet the January II general graduation requirement, and if placed in a middle school classroom would meet the clinical requirement for the middle school endorsement.

-Continued study of advanced teaching methods for students seeking licensure in English, K-12 world languages, mathematics, science, social science, and health/physical education with special emphasis on analysis of best practice, methodological research and curriculum design within the respective content area.
+Continued study of advanced teaching methods for students seeking licensure in English, mathematics, science, and social science with special emphasis on analysis of best practice, methodological research and curriculum design within the respective content area.
 This course builds on the content of EDUC 352 and the clinical appointment in EDUC 366 and must be taken prior to EDUC 486.

 This course will present constructs and protocols for the assessment, diagnosis and evaluation of student learning and literacy skills in the elementary/middle school classroom.
-The course explores the developmental nature of the exceptional reader, including underachieving and gifted students.
+The course explores the developmental nature of the exceptional reader, including those identified with learning differences, including learning disabilities, dyslexia, and giftedness.
 It also examines: current research on learner characteristics, instructional approaches and best-practices in classroom assessment of reading skills, both formal and informal.

-Introduction to the teaching of reading in content areas for secondary and K-12 HPE and Art teachers; procedures used in recognizing content area reading problems, improving reading by developing literacy strategies in reading, writing, speaking, and listening.
-Required for all students seeking secondary school licensure and students seeking health certification.
-Students are strongly encouraged, but not yet required, to take a reading practicum while student teaching; a practicum in content area is required in several states.
+Introduction to the teaching of literacy in content areas for secondary teachers; procedures used in recognizing content area reading problems, improving reading by developing literacy strategies in reading, writing, speaking, and listening.
+Required for all students seeking secondary school licensure. and students seeking health certification.

-Introduction to the teaching of reading in content areas for K-12 teachers in music: assessment in content area reading; improving content area literacy by developing strategies in reading, writing, speaking, and listening.
-Required for all Education K-12 Music Education minors.
+Introduction to the teaching of literacy in content areas for K-12 teachers in music: assessment in content area reading; improving content area literacy by developing strategies in reading, writing, speaking, and listening.
+Required for all Education K-12 Music Education majors.
 Requires acceptance into the Teacher Education Program.
-Students are strongly encouraged, but not yet required, to take the reading practicum while student teaching; a practicum in content area reading is required in several states.

-This course is 1-semester hour practicum component that is mandatory for elementary education majors.
-This is a requirement in some other states for all teachers.
+This course is 1-semester hour practicum component that is available for secondary and K-12 majors.
+This may be a requirement in some other states for all teachers.
 Check the state's licensure website.
-If you are an elementary education major pursuing a reading endorsement, you will student teach in a reading classroom and will not take the practicum component.
-Students are strongly encouraged, but not yet required, to take the practicum while student teaching; a practicum in content area is required in several states.
+NOTE: If you are an elementary education major pursuing a reading endorsement, you will student teach in a reading classroom.

-Observation and teaching in an area schools.
-Student teaching experiences are offered in each of the following areas: elementary education, secondary education, and K-12 student teaching in art, music, and physical education.
-Those who do 18 weeks of EDUC 486 to meet the Wisconsin certification and additional licensure endorsements will register for 2 additional credits during January term.
+Observation and teaching in area schools.
+Student teaching experiences are offered in each of the following areas: elementary education and secondary education.
+Those who do 18 weeks of EDUC 486 will register for 2 additional credits during January term.